Use Self-Scheduling to book a primary care appointment online

-• Radioiodine scan: This test is helpful in determining whether a neck lump might be cancerous, as well as showing if cancer that has been diagnosed has spread.
-A pill with a small amount of radioactive iodine is swallowed and several hours later a camera measures the amount of radiation in the thyroid.
+• Radioiodine scan: This test helps us see if a neck lump might be cancerous or if cancer has spread.
+During this test, you swallow a pill with a small amount of radioactive iodine.
+Several hours later, we use a camera to measure the amount of radiation in your thyroid.
 Areas that absorb less radioactivity could be cancerous.

-• MRI scan: While an ultrasound is usually done first, an MRI, which uses magnets to create detailed images, can show cancerous areas of the body.
+• MRI scan: We may use an MRI after an ultrasound.
+MRI can show cancerous areas of the body.

 When you are diagnosed with thyroid cancer, it is common to feel a sense of urgency around starting treatment.